bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ## Template argument deduction and reference collapsing rules

-If a templated function takes an `rvalue reference` template argument, [special template argument deduction rules kick in][thbecker].
-Despite the syntactic similarities with the `rvalue reference` above, the rules for this case where specifically designed to support argument forwarding and are called [forwarding references][n4164].
+If a templated function declares an argument as an `rvalue reference` to one of its template parameters, [special template argument deduction rules kick in][thbecker].
+Despite the syntactic similarities with the `rvalue reference` rules above, the rules for this case were specifically designed to support argument forwarding and are called [forwarding references][n4164].

 {% highlight c++ linenos %}
 template<typename T>
 void foo(T &&); // forwarding reference here
+// T is a template parameter for foo

 template<typename T>
 void bar(std::vector<T> &&); // but not here
+// std::vector<T> is not a template parameter,
+// only T is a template parameter for bar
 {% endhighlight %}

 The rules allow the function `foo` above to be called with either an `lvalue`